 Cherry tomatoes are super easy to grow.
-They need to be planted in a sunny position in your garden.
-Squeeze a cherry tomato into the soil and cover the seeds gently with garden soil.
+First, choose a sunny position in your garden.
+Next, squeeze a cherry tomato into the soil and cover the seeds gently with garden soil.
 The tomato bush will be hardy and abundant.
-Add a little natural fertilizer, such as seaweed or homemade brew, when the plant starts to flower, give it a dose of natural fertiliser.
-Place mulch around the small plants, and after 60 days, you’ll begin to get juicy tomatoes.
+Add a little natural fertilizer, such as seaweed or homemade brew, when the plant starts to flower.
+Finally place mulch around the small plants, and after 60 days, you’ll begin to get juicy tomatoes.

 Beans are also great for travelling in vertical spaces.
 Read more about vertical spaces here.
-They also like lots of suns.
+They also like lots of sun.
 The seeds are easily planted in fertile garden soil.
 The shoots are usually vigorous.
-You will know when the beans are ready as the pods will be green and tender, around 50 to 60 days after planting the seeds.
+You will know when the beans are ready as the pods will be green and tender around 50 to 60 days after planting the seeds.
 Snap them off at the stems as the plants will keep producing.
 Mulch heavily around the base of the plant.

-Radishes are a wonder to eat straight from the garden, and they sprout so fast.
+Radishes are a wonder to eat straight from the garden with the extra benefit of sprouting fast.
 After four weeks, they are ready!
 Radishes enjoy a semi-sunny position in the garden.
 If there is too much sun, they may bolt to seed.
 Plant them in well-drained garden soil.
-If the ground is hard, mix with sand or some mature compost if the ground is hard.
+Mix sand into the soil with some mature compost if the ground is hard.
 This allows the roots to develop evenly.

-Lettuce usually likes partially shaded areas with well-drained soil.
-Mulch the lettuces to reduce water loss.
+Lettuce likes partially shaded areas with well-drained soil—mulch lettuce plants to reduce water loss.
 Lettuce takes about seven weeks to mature.
-If lettuce is overly bitter, it might be lacking a little water.
+If lettuce is overly bitter, the plant might lack a little water.
 If you choose leaf lettuce, snap off the outer leaves, and the lettuce will keep growing.

 Zucchini needs lots of space in the garden.
 They like similar conditions to cucumbers.
 About eight weeks after planting seeds, the zucchini will be ready to harvest.
 They are much tastier when kept small.
 Large zucchini can be tasteless but is excellent for stuffing.
 Attract bees to the garden by planting flowers next to the zucchini as they will happily pollinate the zucchini flowers.

-If you are a lover of chips, growing potatoes should be your thing.
+Growing potatoes should be your thing if you are a lover of chips.
 Potatoes can be grown in stacks or long beds.
 Plant a seeding potato.
 As the leaves grow taller, either add more straw or mature compost.
 When the leaves of the potato plant die back, they are ready to harvest.
-When the weather has been dry for several days, gently remove the potatoes from the soil.
-Don’t expose them to light as they will grow green.
+Remove the potatoes from the soil when the weather has been dry for several days.
+Don’t expose them to light, as they will grow green.
 Keep them in a dry, dark cupboard.
-If you love the idea of growing potatoes, get more info here.

 Corn is like grass.
 It likes well-drained soils and is hungry for nitrogen, so apply a good dose of your natural fertiliser.
 Corn is ready when the silk turns brown at about 60 to 100 days.
 Eat the same day as picking.
 They will be delicious.

 Carrots are a cool-weather crop.
-If your soil is clayish, mix with sand and mature compost and double-dig to enable carrots to grow deep.
+If your soil is clayish, mix with the sand, mature compost, and double-dig to enable carrots to grow deep.
 Carrots are ready to harvest around ten weeks after they are sown.
 Pick carrots when needed.
 Cut the green leaves off and use them in cooking.
 The green tops are similar tasting to parsley and full of nutrients.